Magick in General

 As I will, so mote it be?

 What’s important to remember is that green witchery is a rich Pagan path that can help you achieve peace of mind as well as more control over your life.
-It will also provide you with a greater connection to Earth and nature as well as Goddess and God.
+It will also provide you with a greater connection to Earth and nature as well as Goddess, God, and/or the universe.
 In the end, those are the most desirable of all possible magickal outcomes.